 Among the Decade of Action to deliver the Global Goals, the United Nations Secretary-General’s third area of attention calls on ensuring that new technologies narrow the digital and broader technological divide and are geared towards the common good.

 To maximize the digital revolution’s impact on the Sustainable Development Goals (SDGs) and in our collective response to the COVID-19 pandemic, we must commit today, more than ever, to invest in a meaningful digital transformation.
 The international community, including national governments, civil society, the private sector and other stakeholders must come together and strengthen global partnerships to support efforts in fighting the pandemic in order to achieve the ambitious targets of the 2030 Agenda.

-The session will make the case for accelerating action for an inclusive digital transformation as a pathway to deliver on the 2030 Agenda for sustainable development, the SDGs and response to the COVID-19 pandemic.
+The session made the case for accelerating action for an inclusive digital transformation as a pathway to deliver on the 2030 Agenda for sustainable development, the SDGs and response to the COVID-19 pandemic.
 The adoption of meaningful digital technologies and solutions, ICT infrastructure and leveraging South-South and triangular cooperation will be key to address the existing digital divides in developing countries.
+The event included:

 - Presentation of the Digital with Purpose report findings and movement;